 Körting ejectors

 Körting ejectors can be used in a wide range of applications.
 Each ejector is individually designed for its application and optimally suited for the specific use.
-In design, construction and manufacturing Körting draws on its extensive experience of almost 150 years in the application of ejectors in a wide variety of processes.
+In design, construction and manufacturing Körting draws on its extensive experience of more than 150 years in the application of ejectors in a wide variety of processes.

 Jet pump, ejector, motive media pump, injector – many names, same design and working principle